-Section 14 of the Non-Fatal Offences Against the Person Act 1997 makes it an offence to endanger rail traffic in Ireland.
+Section 14 of the Non-Fatal Offences Against the Person Act 1997 makes it an offence to endanger rail traffic.
 This includes throwing any dangerous obstruction on a railway, tampering with any railway machinery, etc. The Act also prohibits tampering with any signalling equipment, or devices used to control railway traffic.

-If these offences are tried in a Circuit or Central Criminal Court, the maximum penalty is a fine and or 7 years imprisonment.
+If these offences are tried in a Circuit or Central Criminal Court, the maximum penalty is a fine or 7 years imprisonment or both.

-You can pay your train fare in cash or you can use a pre-paid ticket.
-Tickets vary depending on the service you use and you can get full details of Leisure fares, Commuter Travel fares and UK and European rail fares from the Iarnród Éireann web site.
-Prepaid tickets can be bought from all ticket offices.
+Tickets vary depending on the service you use and you can get full details of leisure fares, commuter travel fares and UK and European rail fares from the Iarnród Éireann web site.
+Prepaid tickets can be bought from ticket offices, ticket machines and online.
 Discounted fares are available with the correct identification card.

-The Student TravelCard allows students to get substantially discounted fares on Iarnród Eireann, Luas and Dublin Bus services.
+The Young Adult and Student Leap Cards allow students to get substantially discounted fares on Iarnród Eireann services.
 It is only available to full-time students in second and third level education.

 Those claiming free travel must be able to produce a valid Department of Social Protection Travel Pass.

 You can find passenger timetables on the Iarnród Éireann website.

 Where to apply